Adapter#

 The order of the methods returned matters.
 The first method is the default when using the @reauthentication_required decorator.

-Method intented to be overriden in case the password reset email needs to point to your frontend/SPA.
+Method intended to be overridden in case the password reset email needs to be adjusted.

 Checks whether or not the email address is already verified beyond allauth scope, for example, by having accepted an invitation before signing up.